Devi Gita: Date

-C Mackenzie Brown states that given the specific philosophical ideas and literary works with which the Devi Gita is familiar, it is difficult to place the text earlier than the thirteenth century of the Common Era, and possibly as late as the sixteenth century.
+C Mackenzie Brown states that given the specific philosophical ideas and literary works with which the Devi Gita is familiar, "it is difficult to place the text earlier than the thirteenth century of the Common Era, and it may be as late as the sixteenth century."

 Structure

-The Devi Gita, the last ten chapters of the seventh Canto of the Devi Bhagavata Purana, consists 507 verses.
+The Devi Gita is a text that consists of the last ten chapters of the seventh Canto of the Devi Bhagavata Purana.
+It has 507 verses and often circulates as its own text.
 It presents a magnificent vision of a universe created, pervaded and protected by an all-powerful, all-knowing and all-compassionate Divine Feminine.

 Content

 The Devi Gita frequently explains Shakta ideas by quoting from the Bhagavad Gita.

 Narrative

 The Devi Gita focuses on the Goddess’s answers to Himalaya’s queries.
 Tarakasura, the king of demons, conquered the three worlds after receiving a boon from Lord Brahma.
 While the gods, who have lost their divine kingdoms to the demon Taraka, take refuge in the goddess to regain their worldly fortunes, Himalaya, the epitome of supreme devotion, seeks spiritual realization for himself.
 He inquires of the Goddess about her true nature and relation to the material world as well as the means of union with the Supreme Goddess, the ultimate goal of human existence.
 As the Universal Mother is anxious to satisfy the desires of all her children, she fulfills the desires of the King Himalaya.
 She first appears to the gods and the Himalayas in a blinding light representing the Absolute or Brahman, whose nature is infinite existence, pure consciousness and eternal bliss.
 Then, the Goddess quickly emerges from the orb of light in her non-transcendental form as Bhuvaneshwari, the beautiful and gracious, four-armed, Mother of the Universe.
 Later in the Devi Gita, while describing her essential oneness with the universe, the goddess manifests her most terrifying, masculine form, Virat.